 Italics-mania.
 The more italics are used, the less they mean.

 Language-mixing.
-All body text must be in one language (English).
-Terms of art (e.g., ad nutum episcopi, de rigueur) need not be translated.
+All body text must be in one language (usually English).
+Terms of art (e.g., ad nutum episcopi) need not be translated.
+Avoid 'showy Latinisms' which, per opportunitatem, one might be tempted, diabolo suadente, to use as if they were de rigueur for academics.

 Misspelled words.
 If I can spell it correctly, you can spell it correctly.

 Passive voice.
 While one need not ban passive voice verbs from a thesis, be aware that passive voice tires the reader and, worse, tends to mask the agency described in a sentence.
-For example, imagine a paragraph discussing the role of the diocesan bishop, vicar for finance, finance officer, and diocesan finance council in developing a budget.
-A closing phrase such as "After the diocesan annual budget is approved..." has slipped into the passive voice and does not tell the reader who had to approve the budget.
+For example, in a paragraph discussing the role of the diocesan bishop, the vicar for finance, the finance officer, and the diocesan finance council in developing a budget, a closing phrase such as "After the diocesan annual budget is approved..." has slipped into the passive voice and does not tell the reader who had to approve the budget.

 Person-informality.
 Use of the third person fosters objectivity in a thesis; occasionally I countenance use the first person; but if you ever write in the second person, you will regret your decision.